Finder makes money from featured partners, but editorial opinions are our own.

 • Platform fees: You can be charged numerous fees for using the trading platform.

-• Pass-through fees: Options regulatory fees, SEC membership fees, FINRA trading activity fees, OCC clearing fees
+• Pass-through fees: These include options regulatory fees, SEC membership fees, FINRA trading activity fees and OCC clearing fees.

 • Exchange fees: These fees are usually charged when you trade using a foreign currency.
 You will pay a small percentage to transfer into and out of the foreign currency.